ivangfr/graalvm-quarkus-micronaut-springboot/producer-consumer/springboot-producer-consumer/README.md

 ### springboot-producer-api issues

 - When **Docker in Native Mode**, it starts up fine.
-However, when a JSON message is published, an exception is thrown
+However, when a JSON message is published, an exception is thrown.
+I've created this [issue #659](https://github.com/spring-projects-experimental/spring-native/issues/659)
   ```
     .   ____          _            __ _ _
    /\\ / ___'_ __ _ _(_)_ __  __ _ \ \ \ \